-Bicycles may not be ridden to school unless approved by the administration.
+Bicycles, skateboards, E-Bikes may not be ridden to school unless approved by the administration.
+None of these may be stored in the school at any time.

 BUS CONDUCT AND PROCEDURES

 In accordance with BOE Regulation 5600, students must obey all school rules while on a school bus.
 The following rules of conduct must be adhered to in order to ensure student safety: